johnnytemp/vscode-select-matches-or-adjust-selection/README.md

 ![Select Word and Its Prefix](https://github.com/johnnytemp/vscode-select-matches-or-adjust-selection/raw/master/images/selectWordAndItsPrefix.gif)

+The word and the desired prefix (if any) at the start of each selection/cursor will be selected by extending selections.

 <br>

 ### "Increment Selection Starts" (Shortcut: "Ctrl-K H"), "Increment Selection Starts and Ends" (Shortcut: "Ctrl-K L") and "Decrement Selection Starts and Ends" (Shortcut: "Ctrl-K Shift-L")